qihongl/learn-hippo/README.md

 python vis-data.py
 ```

 Note that this script will use the input simulation parameters to locate the data and then make plots.
-So input simulation parameters here must match the simulation parameters used for model training (step 1), otherwise the script won't be able locate the data.
+So input simulation parameters here must match the simulation parameters used for model training (step 1), otherwise the script won't be able to locate the data.

-## Specific instruction for each simulation
+## Specific instructions for each simulation

 This section lists the scripts you need to replicate every simulation in the paper.
 Note that when you use the python scripts to visualize the data (e.g. `vis-*.py`), the input parameters must match the parameters used in the training scripts.
-This enable the python script to find the location of the saved data.
+This enables the python script to find the location of the saved data.

 ### Simulation 1